vigetlabs/microcosm/site/src/content/index.md

 The burden of this state often falls on data stores (Domains, in Microcosm) or a home-grown solution for tracking outstanding requests and binding them to related action data.

-While manageable, we've found that this can cumbersome.
-That it can lead to interface-specific requirements leaking into the data layer, resulting in unexpected bugs and complicated code.
+While manageable, we've found that this can be cumbersome.
+That it can lead to interface-specific requirements leaking into the data layer, resulting in complicated code, and unexpected bugs as requirements change.

 ### How Microcosm is different